JonathanMauroFerrara/FizzBuzz-WithStyle/README.md

 - Learn how to use effects and events.

 ### Tools :wrench:
-Figma, Trello, Toggl.
+Trello, Toggl.

 ### Tecnologies  :computer:
 HTML, CSS, Javascript.

 ### Future new features for improve my skills :bulb:
-- Include SASS pre-proccessor
-- Use Webpack as bundler for SASS
+- Make it responsive!

 ### Deploy